chharvey/counterpoint-proposals/issues/46-function-defs.md

 }
 ```

 Some parameters may be **named**, which means when the function is called (see v0.7.0) its arguments must have a corresponding name.
-The **exernal name** is before the equals sign and is what the caller will use to name their arguments.
+The **external name** is before the equals sign and is what the caller will use to name their arguments.
 The **internal name** comes after the equal sign and is used as the parameter name in the function body.
 ```cpl
 function add(alpha= a: int, bravo= var b: int): void {
 	set b = b - 1;